 - Instruments or tools that require a tight grip (pen, pencil, hammer screwdriver, etc)

 - Using tools that have a pounding or vibrating motion (jackhammer, sander)

-- Repetitive pulling motion of the hands or fingers
+- The repetitive pulling motion of the hands or fingers

 - Pain mimics the pain of a sprained wrist

-- Is the most common cause of pain in the wrist and hand on the (ulnar) pinky side of hand.
+- Dysfunction in this muscle the most common cause of pain in the wrist and hand on the (ulnar) pinky side of hand.

 - Medial epicondylitis